psolbach/metadoc/README.md

-# Docshund
+# Doxhund
-Docshund is a postmodern news article metadata extraction service and API mashup.
+Doxhund is a postmodern news article metadata retrieval service and API mashup.
 It does social media activity lookup, source authenticity rating, checksum creation, json-ld and metatag parsing as well as information extraction for named entities, pullquotes, fulltext and other useful things based off of arbitrary article URLs.
 Also, docshund retrieves relatively fast.

 # Install
 Requires python 3.5.